cmu-csd-phd/csd-blog/website/content/2024/udf-outlining.md

 <p style="text-align: left;">
 <b>Figure 4, UDF Inlining Intuition:</b>
 <em>
-The underwhelming performance of UDFs arises because they are opaque, non-SQL functions that the DBMS must call RBAR.
-Another SQL construct, SQL subqueries, are logically executed RBAR, where for each row of the outer query, the subquery is evaluated.
-However, the key distinction between UDF calls and subqueries, is that the database community has spent decades optimizing subqueries.
+The underwhelming performance of UDFs arises because they are opaque, non-declarative functions that the DBMS cannot reason about it, leading to RBAR execution.
+Another SQL language feature, SQL subqueries, are also execute RBAR, where for each row of the outer query, the subquery is re-evaluated.
+However, the key distinction between UDFs and subqueries, is that the database community has spent decades optimizing subqueries.
 Hence, if a UDF can be translated into an equivalent SQL subquery, the UDF call can be replaced by  the subquery, leaving the query entirely in SQL, in a form that is amenable to effective query optimization.
 Translating UDFs to SQL subqueries is the key intuition behind UDF inlining.
 </em></p>

 # Subquery Unnesting